bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 In addition, I augmented images above a certain angle threshold (+/- 2.5 degrees) and randomly varied the brightness of the new image thinking that this would help reinforce both left and right turns while teaching the model new lighting environments.

-Lastly, I repeated the previous technique for the extreme positive steering angles that were above 5 degrees.
+Lastly, I repeated the previous technique for the extreme positive steering angles that exceeded +5 degrees to further up sample right turns.
 This was to help the model overcome the sharp right turn where the vehicle consistently fell off the track.
 Here is a visualization of the image augmentation with varying brightness:

 ![alt text][image10]